Run your own transactions

 Database selection

 You should always specify the database explicitly with the database parameter, even on single-database instances.
-This allows the driver to work more efficiently, as it does not have to resolve the home database first.
+This allows the driver to work more efficiently, as it saves a network round-trip to the server to resolve the home database.
 If no database is given, the user’s home database set in the Neo4j instance settings is used.

 const session = driver.session({